data-edu/dataedu/README.md

 1. Mass installation of all the packages used in the book
 2. Reproducible code for the walkthroughs
 3. The dataedu theme and color palette for reuse
+4. Access to all of the data used in each of the walkthroughs

 ### Mass Installation of Packages